UCL/NeonatalSleepWake/README.md

 - The default parameters are already set, so you can just click 'ok' if you don't want to change anything
 - In each field, you can either set a single value OR one value per "real" (non-control) time series.
 You should get warnings if you set the wrong number of parameters.
 5. The script will then plot a figure of the median of all detected events with the standard error shown by a shaded red area.
 In these plots, all events will be normalized to the duration of the longest event and some time before and after the event will be included in a gray shaded area.
+- If there is a time series with the word 'control' in the label in the csv file, it will be interpreted as a noise signal and subtracted from the "body" time series.
+The data in the control is normalized with the ratio of the means of the series and the control.
+The first control series in the table will be used by default (but you can change this).
+A second figure will be plotted in each set, with the control signal normalized to the mean of the raw signal subtracted from the raw signal.
+The control-subtracted signals are labeled with `Ctrl` in the plot title.
 6. Summary statistics from the detected events will be printed on screen.

 #### Example files